The strange disappearance of Daming Xu from the Three Sisters Wilderness

 Daming Xu, disappeared November 4 2007, Olallie Mountain, Three Sisters Wilderness, Oregon.

-Daming Xu, aged 63, arrived in the USA from China in the late 1980's and he became a Professor of Mathematics at the University of Oregon.
-He and his wife, Shixiu, loved traveling to Oregon's wilderness areas for day hikes and both were very fit for their age.
+Daming Xu, 63, arrived in the USA from China in the late 1980s and became a Professor of Mathematics at the University of Oregon.
+He and his wife, Shixiu, loved traveling to Oregon's wilderness areas for day hikes, and both were very fit for their age.

-On November 15th, one half of Sullivan’s trail book, up to page 157 was found, which included the Olallie Mt. hike on page 154.
+On November 4, 2007, Daming left for the Three Sisters Wilderness area to climb Olallie Mountain.
+He never returned.
+Then, on November 15, one-half of Sullivan’s trail book, up to page 157, was found, which included the Olallie Mt. hike on page 154.
 The other half had been found in his car.
 Apart from that no clues were discovered in the large search.
+As of 2024, no sign of his remains have been found.

 The trip to Olallie Mountain